Jōkamachi: History

 Most of the world's walled cities comprise a castle and a city inside the defensive walls.
-While Japan did have towns and villages surrounded by moats and earth mounds such as Sakai and Jinaicho (temple town), Jokamachi initially had moats and walls only around the feudal lord's castle and did not build walls around the entire city.
-However, as Jokamachi developed and increased its economic and political value, it demanded protection from wars and turmoil.
-More and more cities were built with moats and defensive walls, the style of which is known as So-gamae (full defence perimeter), and gradually came to resemble walled cities.
+While Japan did have towns and villages surrounded by moats and earth mounds, such as Sakai, jōkamachi initially had moats and walls only around the feudal lord's castle and did not build walls around the entire city.
+However, as jōkamachi developed and increased its economic and political value, it demanded protection from wars and turmoil.
+More and more cities were built with moats and defensive walls, the style of which is known as so-gamae (full defence perimeter), and gradually came to resemble walled cities.

-In the Edo period, Jokamachi served less as a military base and more as a political and economic capital for the Bakufu (government) and Han (domains).
+In the Edo period, jōkamachi served less as a military base and more as a political and economic capital for the shogunate government and domains of feudal lords.
 This shift was a result of the lack of warfare throughout the Edo period and the fact that most of the Han lords were occasionally transferred from one domain to another and thus had little attachment to the city per se (although crop yields remained matters of attention).
 Geographical locations that emphasized the castle's defensive abilities did not necessarily offer good access, and in many cases, as cities increasingly became trade centers, they abandoned their castles and relocated their government base in Jin'ya.

-The population of a Jōkamachi, of which nearly 300 existed, is varied.
-There are large-sized Jōkamachi such as Kanazawa and Sendai with approximately 120,000 residents, samurai and merchants combined, while there are small-sized Jōkamachi like Kameda in the Tohoku area with around 4,000 people.
+The population of a jōkamachi, of which nearly 300 existed, is varied.
+There are large-sized jōkamachi such as Kanazawa and Sendai with approximately 120,000 residents, samurai and merchants combined, while there are small-sized jōkamachi like Kameda in the Tohoku area with around 4,000 people.
 In many cases, the population is somewhere around 10,000.